 Proverbs 24:30-34 (NASB)

-If I have the discipline to exercise everyday, I should certainly have the spiritual discipline to read the Bible and pray to God everyday.
+If I have the discipline to exercise every day, I should certainly have the spiritual discipline to read the Bible and pray to God every day.

 …On the other hand, discipline yourself for the purpose of godliness; for bodily discipline is only of little profit, but godliness is profitable for all things, since it holds promise for the present life and also for the life to come.